wrex/rexs.tips/content/en/guitar/tests/_index.md

 I've learned the hard way that I'll give up on any system that isn't dirt simple.

-My system mostly depends on just two things:
+My system consists primarily of just two things:

 1. A continually growing library of individual exercises stored on a computer (mine is [published here]({{< ref "guitar/tests/compact-test-listing" >}})).